marchellodev/sharik/README.md

 ## Tech
 This app is built using [Flutter](https://flutter.dev).
-Just clone the repo and build Sharik for yourself!
+Just clone the repo and build Sharik yourself!

 ## License
 MIT